quicwg/ops-drafts/draft-ietf-quic-applicability.md

 and issues that application developers must consider when using QUIC as a transport for their application.

-## Notational Conventions

-The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
-It's not shouting; when these words are capitalized, they have a special meaning as defined in {{RFC2119}}.

 # The Necessity of Fallback {#fallback}

 QUIC uses UDP as a substrate for userspace implementation and port numbers for